-Establishing a U.S. bank account for a U.S. entity requires not only the right steps, documents, but also finding the bank that is willing to establish the account without a local office site inspection, or personal US utility bill for the signer.
+Establishing a U.S. bank account for a U.S. entity requires not only the right steps, documents, but also finding the bank that is willing to create the account without a local office site inspection, or personal U.S. utility bill for the signer.

 NCP has worked with several banks since 1997, and we understand their concerns and compliance guidelines to help you navigate your U.S. bank account set up.